EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Get-started-with-SharePoint-administration.md

     [Getting SharePoint Sites](../General/Getting-SharePoint-Sites.md)

+From now on, you can use the user Lynne Robbins for SharePoint administration.

 ## Exercise 3: Explore cloud file storage

 1. Navigate to the **Documents** library on the **Campaigns - Events** team site as **Lynne Robbins**.